Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But first off, I’d like to acknowledge my first one thousand subscribers on YouTube.com/Yoguely, thank you very much! ¡Muchas gracias!
 Now let’s get started.

 So, I’m an engineer by training and I have a long history at NASA.
 That’s me (image above) at my first welding lesson in the machine shop.

 And just recently NASA was partially shutdown for the longest time in history, 35 days.

 Wow!
 It’s a new record!

-If you were looking to apply for internships with NASA, you may have seen the notice on their website stating the website is not being actively managed (Partial Shutdown) due to the “lapse in federal funding”.
+If you were looking to apply for a high school internship or college internship at NASA, you may have seen a notice on their website stating the website is not being actively managed (Partial Shutdown) due to the “lapse in federal funding”.